arsalan0c/kanren/README.md

 # µKanren in OCaml

 [µKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) is an embedded DSL for logic programming.
 It is part of family of such languages known as [*kanrens*](http://minikanren.org), with a focus on being minimalist and easy to understand.
 While this is at the expense of expressiveness and ease of use, the core system can be augmented.
-This implementation includes several such suggestions from the paper, including complete search through fair interleaving and the `take` operator for example.
+This implementation includes several such suggestions from the paper, including complete search through fair interleaving (not to be confused with breadth-first search (it interleaves only the minimum necessary to achieve complete search)) and the `take` operator for example.
 It also includes other functionality such as `once` for commited choice and `ifte` which functions as a [soft-cut](https://www.swi-prolog.org/pldoc/doc_for?object=(*-%3E)/2).

 ## Examples